arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 Let me stress this loudly: only at a first glance is Property-based Testing about generating random inputs.
 PBT is more about *you* and your conversation with the compiler, than it is about *the test runner*.

-When the domain expert of an e-commerce company tells you
+When the domain expert of an e-commerce company tells you:

 ```
 Food products are restricted from international shipping